etinosaizekor/school-management-system/README.md

 ### 4. Run Migrations

 - **Migrate the database with Sequelize:**
-  - After building the project, apply the migrations by running:
+  - Apply the migrations by running:
     ```bash
     npm run db::migrate
     ```